ilex-paraguariensis/yerbamate/README.md

 ## Maté 🧉

-Maté is a deep learning template project and framework compatible with pytorch(lightning), tensorflow(keras), and jax(flax).
+Maté is a deep learning template project and framework compatible with [PyTorch](https://pytorch.org/) ([lightning](https://www.pytorchlightning.ai/)), [TensorFlow](https://www.tensorflow.org/) ([Keras](https://keras.io/)), and [Jax](https://github.com/google/jax) ([Flax](https://github.com/google/flax)).
 It is a package and experiment manager for deep learning.

-As a package manager you can add AI models, trainers and data loaders to your projects as dependencies(to be implemented).
+As a package manager, you can add AI models, trainers/training loops, and data loaders to your projects as dependencies.

 As a project manager, Maté evaluates, trains, and keeps track of your experiments.
-Maté adds the source code of the dependencies to your project, making it fully customizable and reproducible.
+In addition, Maté adds the source code of the dependencies to your project, making it fully customizable and reproducible.

 ## Installation 🔌